-Pumpkin Enchiladas: Gluten-Free.
-Vegetarian.
+Pumpkin Enchiladas may sound like an odd combination–but it works!
 Pumpkin puree and refried beans come together with a homemade enchilada sauce to create and easy, flavorful, and healthy family dinner.

 Are you scared that pumpkin will overwhelm the dish?
-NOT AT ALL!
+It does NOT at all.

 The pumpkin adds earthiness and creaminess to the beans–not to mention a good dose of vitamin A.